kofikodie/Situs/src/CreationalPatterns/Builder/README.md

 ### Colaborations

 -   the clients creates the Director object and configures it with the desired Builder object.
--   Director notifies the builder whenever a part of the product should be built
+-   Director notifies the builder whenever a part of the product should be built.
 -   Builder handles request from the director and adds parts to the product.
--   the client retrieves the product from the builder
+-   the client retrieves the product from the builder.